bryanmcnett/aabo/README.md

 ![Pre-existing AABB to AABO](images/pragmatic_post.png)

-This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.
+This hexagon won't trivially reject any more objects than the original AABB, but the hexagon will take less time to reject objects, because there are (usually) 3 checks instead of 4.

 At first, the three half-spaces of a triangle are checked, and only if that check passes, two more half-spaces are checked.
 The intersection of the five half-spaces is identical to the four half-spaces of a bounding box, but in most cases, only the first